hroderick/GetAndCleanDataCourseProject/README.md

   * README.md       - A guide to the repo
   * TidyData.txt    - the end result data file
   * CodeBook.md     - A guide to the contents of TidyData.txt
-  * run_analysis.R  - The R source code that wroter TidyData.txt
+  * run_analysis.R  - The R source code that built and wrote TidyData.txt

 I've chosen to not include raw data files or documentation.
 It can be found [here] (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)